 Baku’s historic core, the walled Old City or Icherisheher, is a must-visit in Azerbaijan.
 This guide to Baku Old City shows you 15 things you absolutely can’t miss, plus practical tips for planning your visit.

 Baku is a city of superlatives.
-Surrounded by soaring skyscrapers, sprawling shopping malls, ultramodern civic buildings and the Bulvar – soon to be the world’s largest public park – the walled Old City, the Icherisheher (or Baku Icheri Sheher) is the relatively humble heart of the Azeri capital.
+Surrounded by soaring skyscrapers, sprawling shopping malls, ultramodern civic buildings and the Bulvar – soon to be the world’s largest public park – the walled Old City, the Icherisheher (or Baku Icheri Sheher) is the relatively humble heart of the Azerbaijani capital.

 I will never forget the first moment I stepped inside the Old City gates and crossed the threshold from New Baku to the old-world walled city of Baku.
 I was fresh off the overnight train from Tbilisi, and I had no idea what to expect.